News & Event

 Fairlawn Foundation, a donor advised fund at the Foundation, is a philanthropic endowment dedicated to improving health and health care in the Worcester area through grants to nonprofit organizations in our region.

-The Alice C. A. Sibley Fund was established in 2004 at the Foundation as a permanent endowment to serve area residents who have limited access to eye care and specialty ophthalmology services.
-We have approximately $24,000 available each year for local direct services in optical health.
-The Mary B. Grogan Fund for Youth, created in 2001, in dedication of Mary Grogan’s decades of leadership in the Worcester County 4-H Foundation, the fund specifically benefits young residents of Millbury.
+The Foundation today announced the awardees of its 2017 Mary B. Grogan Fund for Youth.
+The Mary B. Grogan Fund for Youth, created in 2001, in dedication of Mary Grogan’s decades of leadership in the Worcester County 4-H Foundation, specifically benefits young residents of Millbury.
+Those organizations receiving funds this year are:

 370 Main St. Suite 650, Worcester, MA 01608 (508) 755-0980 Email us Enews Signup